NikolaDojic/modest-poll/README.md

 # Modest poll

-Modest poll is a simple widget that allows us to embed polls into any html page.
-It is build with plain js (jsx) and react.
+The Modest poll is a simple widget that allows us to embed polls into any html page.
+It is built with plain js (jsx) and react.
-That choice stemmed from the fact that react is in general well suited for embeded widgets, as it is reacts default modus operandi.
-To make it a widget, as opposed to full blown single page app, some modifications have been made to the `index.js`, other than that it is a normal react application.
-To make it more user-friendly we also tweeked the build process, which resulted in single file bundle, thus minimizing the number of imports.
+That choice stemmed from the fact that React is in general well suited for embedded widgets, as it is Reacts default modus operandi.
+To make it a widget, as opposed to a full-blown single-page app, some modifications have been made to the `index.js`, other than that it is a normal React application.
+To make it more user-friendly we also tweaked the build process, which resulted in a single file bundle, thus minimizing the number of imports.

 ## Development

-Modest poll is built on top of the default `create-react-app`, so the usual commands also apply here.
+The Modest poll is built on top of the default `create-react-app`, so the usual commands also apply here.

-startting the development server can be done with command `npm start` or `yarn start`.
+starting the development server can be done with the command `npm start` or `yarn start`.

 to create the minified bundle run `yarn build` or `npm run build`.

 to deploy the current state of the widget run `npm run deploy` or `yarn deploy`.
-Keep in mind that this is only possible from unix-based os.
+Keep in mind that this is only possible from UNIX-based os.

 to run the tests run `npm run test` or `yarn test`